LalawalonaMC/ZTE-Band-Selector/README.md

 Make sure to copy-paste the code "code.js" into the Console.

+## AFTER USING TOOL!
+Wait for 20 seconds, The band will change and the code will give you the current SINR, RSRP and RSRQ.
+Please make sure that the SINR is positive for the best experience and RSRP to be under -95 is recomended.

 # Optimized for Poland
 The locations in this code are especially tailored to fit the Polish telecom environment (Orange, T-Mobile, Play, Plus).